Hungryfoxz/Django_poll/README.md

 > Unzip it and move inside the Django_poll folder.

-> Again move inside the ballot folder.Once you are inside the first ballot folder ,again move into the next ballot folder.
+> Move inside the ballot folder.

 > Now open the powershell or command prompt with the current ballot folder and type the bellow command.